 Staying overnight near Moraine Lake

-The only option of staying directly at Moraine Lake is at Moraine Lake Lodge.
+The only option for staying directly at Moraine Lake is at Moraine Lake Lodge.
 It’s a luxurious stay in a room or cabin with a hefty price tag.

 For an early start to visit Moraine Lake, you can stay in several other lodges in the Lake Louise area.
 I highly recommend staying overnight as close as you can to Moraine Lake so you can get there early.